suhani1929/Internship-Projects/README.md

 # Internship-Projects
-## 🛒 Retail Sales Analysis Project
+## 🛒 Retail Business Perfomance & Profitability Analysis Project
 This project presents a comprehensive analysis of retail sales performance, inventory efficiency, and profitability.
 By integrating SQL, Python, and Power BI, it delivers actionable business insights for strategic decision-making in retail operations.

 ## 📂 Files